EpicCash/documentation/docs/wallet/owner.md

-Setting the transaction status to either TxSentCancelled or TxReceivedCancelled Deleting all change outputs or recipient outputs associated with the transaction Setting the status of all assocatied inputs from Locked to Spent so they can be used in new transactions.
+Setting the transaction status to either TxSentCancelled or TxReceivedCancelled Deleting all change outputs or recipient outputs associated with the transaction Setting the status of all associated inputs from `Locked` to `Spent`, so they can be used in new transactions.

 === "Request"
     ```JSON